KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 # Welcome to Kunming's homepage!
 &emsp;
 ## Kunming SHAO (邵堃明)
-### Undergraduate student at South China University of Technology (SCUT)
+### PhD student at The Hong Kong University of Science and Technology (HKUST)
 &emsp;

-Kunming SHAO is now an undergraduate student at the South China University of Technology and a visiting internship undergraduate student at The Hong Kong University of Science and Technology and AI Chip Center for Emerging Smart Systems.
-He will receive his Bachelor's degree at SCUT in June 2023 supervised by **Prof. Bin LI** (Associate Dean, SMIEEE) and **Prof. Zhaohui WU**.

-In Aug.
-2023, he will be a PhD student at HKUST ECE supervised by **Prof. Chi-Ying TSUI** (Professor, Head of ISD Division, SMIEEE), **Prof. Tim CHENG** (Chair Professor, VP, FIEEE, FHKAES) and **Prof. Fengbin TU** (Assistant Professor).
+Kunming SHAO is now an PhD student at The Hong Kong University of Science and Technology and AI Chip Center for Emerging Smart Systems supervised by **Prof. Chi-Ying TSUI** (Professor, Head of ISD Division, SMIEEE), **Prof. Tim CHENG** (Chair Professor, VP, FIEEE, FHKAES) and **Prof. Fengbin TU** (Assistant Professor).
 His current research interests are AI chip design, Digital Compute-In-Memory (DCIM) and Computer Architecture.

 **Email:** kshaoaa@connect.ust.hk